Approximately 77 percent of drinkers have reported suffering from hangovers.

-To learn about hangovers and how to remedy them, Healthline spoke with Gantt Galloway, PharmD, Senior Scientist in the Addiction & Pharmacology Research Laboratory at the California Pacific Medical Center Research Institute in San Francisco, Calif.
+While science hasn’t discovered a cure for hangovers yet, some remedies can help speed (or slow down) recovery.
+Healthline spoke with Gantt Galloway, PharmD, senior scientist in the Addiction & Pharmacology Research Laboratory at the California Pacific Medical Center Research Institute in San Francisco, California, to learn about which ones work best.

 1. Do hydrate.
 Alcohol acts as a diuretic, meaning that it causes the body to lose water.
 Although replacing the lost water won’t cure your hangover, it will make it less painful.
 Try Gatorade or another sports drink to replenish lost electrolytes and get a bit of sugar at the same time.